 - Transparency and full disclosure of all materials, facts, and information

 - No court involvement

 The Value of a Collaborative Divorce: Priceless!

 Preservation of the family assets.
-The open sharing of financial information leads to sound financial decision making and a better ability to project future financial situations for the family such as buying a new home, saving for retirement and college planning.
+The open sharing of financial information leads to sound financial decisions and a better ability to project future financial needs for the family such as buying a new home, saving for retirement and college planning.

 A divorce centered around the common values of your family.
 The clients decide what is important and the Collaborative Team works to formulate resolutions that fit those priorities.